An optimal diagonalization-based preconditioner for parabolic optimal control problems: Introduction

-Our proposed preconditioning method, while still based on $\epsilon$-circulant matrices, diverges from the approximate-Schur-complement approach.
-Specifically, the Toeplitz matrix $B_n$ is formulated using an $\epsilon$-circulant matrix as detailed in \eqref{eqn:matrix_C_eps_n}.
-An important advancement of our method is that it can achieve optimal convergence rate when $\epsilon = \mathcal{O}(\tau^{1/2})$.
-This contrasts with $\epsilon$-circulant modified-approximate-Schur-complement preconditioner, such as described in \cite{Linheatopt2022}, which requires a more restrictive $\epsilon = \mathcal{O}(\tau^{2})$.
-Additionally, while the other $\epsilon$-circulant modified-approximate-Schur-complement approach in \cite{WuWangZhou2023} also allows for $\epsilon = \mathcal{O}(\tau^{1/2})$, it imposes the severe theoretical constraint that $n$ must be an even number, a limitation our method does not share.
+\correc{Our proposed preconditioning method, while still based on $\epsilon$-circulant matrices, diverges from the approximate-Schur-complement approach.
+Specifically, the Toeplitz matrix $B_n$ is \correc{replaced with an $\epsilon$-circulant matrix, as detailed in \eqref{eqn:matrix_C_eps_n}}.
+A key advancement of our method is that it achieves an optimal convergence rate when $\epsilon = \mathcal{O}(\sqrt{\tau})$.
+This sets it apart from the $\epsilon$-circulant modified-approximate-Schur-complement preconditioners proposed in~\cite{Linheatopt2022, WuWangZhou2023}.

+We note that both~\cite{Linheatopt2022, WuWangZhou2023} focus on the second-order Crank--Nicolson scheme, while our work concerns the backward Euler scheme.
+On one hand, it remains unclear whether their methods can be directly applied to our setting.
+On the other hand, although the time discretizations differ, the underlying challenge of constructing effective $\epsilon$-circulant-based preconditioners is closely related.
+In particular, the choice of $\epsilon$ plays a critical role in balancing approximation quality and numerical stability in both contexts.
+Therefore, comparing the required conditions on $\epsilon$ remains meaningful.
+Specifically, the method in~\cite{Linheatopt2022} requires a more restrictive condition $\epsilon = \mathcal{O}(\tau^2)$.
+While the approach in~\cite{WuWangZhou2023} also allows $\epsilon = \mathcal{O}(\sqrt{\tau})$, it imposes a strong theoretical constraint that $n$ must be even—a limitation that our method does not impose. }

+\correc{Furthermore, it is worth noting that our preconditioning approach differs from that in \cite{LevequePearson22}, even though both resulting linear systems are derived using the same discretization scheme.
+Specifically, by enforcing initial and final time conditions as $(M_m+\tau K_m)\mathbf{y}_m^{(0)}=(M_m+\tau K_m){y}_0$ and $(M_m+\tau K_m)\mathbf{y}_m^{(N)}=\mathbf{0}$, the system in \cite{LevequePearson22} is formulated as: